 neo Rename - Simple handling, powerful features.

 The neo Rename plugin integrates seamlessly into the Media Library and opens instantly as a dialog.
-When renaming, filename, title and slug are automatically generated and shown in a diff preview.
-With the powerful bulk processing and a regex filter, hundreds of files can be flexibly renamed at once.
+When renaming, filename, title and slug are generated automatically and shown in a diff preview.
+With the powerful bulk processing and a regex filter, hundreds of files can be renamed flexibly at once.
 Optionally, SEO-friendly 301 redirects are created automatically.
-Even removing year/month folders from the image URL is possible.
+Removing year/month folders from the image URL is even possible.
 These handy features combined with simple handling make neo Rename unique.

 neo Rename - Tools for renaming

-- 🔁 Search & Replace (optional with Regex)
+- 🔁 Find & Replace (optional with regex)

 Replaces terms in filename, title and slug - ⬅️ Prepend (prefix)